-This work uses ethnographic methods to expand on ideas from phenomenological anthropology, performance studies, embodied cognition, psychology, place theory, philosophy, cultural studies and sports science.
+My academic work is unusually interdisciplinary, drawing on ethnographic methods to expand on ideas from phenomenological anthropology, performance studies, embodied cognition, psychology, place theory, philosophy, cultural studies and sports science.
 By placing these different perspectives in conversation with one another, my work consistently reveals new insights into the theory used and the activities investigated.

 Considering how experiences are made sense of in sport reveals new ways of thinking about other types of embodied action.
 These range from aesthetic practices such as theatre and dance, to job-specific expertise like performing surgery or flying a plane, to day-to-day activities where we don’t think about every step of an action in order to carry it out.
-This training translates to equipment consultation, user experience analysis, content strategy development and the product testing I do within the cycling industry.
+This training translates to equipment consultation, user experience analysis, content strategy development, the product testing and cycling advocacy work I do within the cycling industry.

 My PhD thesis, “Embodying Biking: Sport as Live(d) Events”, examined the relationships between thinking, sensing and doing using case studies from mountain bike racing.
 I undertook this research in the Department of Performance Studies at the University of Sydney, where I was awarded a Faculty Teaching Fellowship in 2011.